Cutleast/SSE-Auto-Translator/doc/Instructions_en_US.md

 **4**: Builds the Output folder for the SKSE Plugin (Dynamic String Distributor) that must be installed as mod in order to replace the strings ingame.

 **5**: Scans database for incomplete translations.
 This scan take a while depending on the number of installed translations.
-(Experimental)

 ### Ignore List

 Plugins can be added to an Ignore List that completely excludes them from any functionality.
 They can be added by a right click on them in the Modlist panel (see above).
+SSE-AT also ignores all Base Game and CC Plugins and depending on your language there may be a masterlist available that also has a list of plugins that are ignored.

 <br/>
 <img src="./imgs/ignore_list.png" />